syncfusion-content/wpf-docs/wpf/PdfViewer/Getting-Started.md

 This section demonstrates how to create an application that displays a PDF file using PDF viewer.

-## Assemblies Required
+## Assemblies required

-The following is the list of assemblies that are required in your WPF application when you want to use PDF viewer.
+The following assemblies are required in your WPF application to use PDF viewer.

 <table>
 <tr>